Three Simple and Sweet Heart Craft Projects for Children

 - Craft Glue or Glue Stick

-Simple Doily Heart Craft or Ornament
+Simplified Doily Heart Craft or Ornament - Toddler Craft

 The heart craft pictured above is a simplified version of this heart craft project.
 Toddlers will need help with punching holes and lacing; you can prepare the punched lacing holes ahead of time for very young crafters.